2020PB/police-brutality/reports/Ohio.md

 * https://www.reddit.com/r/PublicFreakout/comments/hdwgfb/columbus_ohio_cops_ram_protesters_with_bikes/

-### Police drag seated protestor, body slam a second | June 29th
+### Police drag seated protester, body slam a second | June 29th

-Footage shows a protestor seated on the edge of the road.
-An officer drags the protestor into the street and forces her to lay down to arrest.
-As other protestors express frustration, another officer runs over, lifts a protestor off the ground and slams her on her back.
-Police kneel on both protestors to make arrests.
+Footage shows a protester seated on the edge of the road.
+An officer drags the protester into the street and forces her to lay down to arrest.
+As other protesters express frustration, another officer runs over, lifts a protester off the ground and slams her on her back.
+Police kneel on both protesters to make arrests.

 The second clip is a lengthy (53 minute) account from the original filmer.